V4Fire/Client/src/core/component/decorators/watch/README.md

   @field()
   foo: Dictionary = {bla: 0};

-  // Watch for changes of "foo"
+  // Watch "foo" for any changes
   @watch('foo')
   watcher1() {

   }

-  // Deep watch for changes of "foo"
+  // Deeply watch "foo" for any changes
   @watch({path: 'foo', deep: true}) watcher2() {

   }

-  // Watch for changes of "foo.bla"
+  // Watch "foo.bla" for any changes
   @watch('foo.bla')
   watcher3() {

   }

-  // Listen "onChange" event of a component
+  // Listen to the component's "onChange" event
   @watch(':onChange')
   watcher3() {

   }

-  // Listen "onChange" event of a component `parentEmitter`
+  // Listen to "onChange" event from the parentEmitter component
   @watch('parentEmitter:onChange')
   watcher4() {